SRIDHAR804/puspaa-/.github/README.md

 4. `MUSIC_BOT_NAME` : A name for your  bot .
 Only in captial or small letters (not in style character)
 5. `MONGO_DB_URI` : MongoDB Database URL.
 6. `LOG_GROUP_ID` : Chat ID where bot will log everything.
 Use Group Chats Only.
 7. `STRING_SESSION` : Pyrogram string session for your assistant 1 .
-Take it values in [LG String Bot](https://t.me/lg_stringsessionbot)
+Take it values in [String Bot](https://t.me/strsessionbot)
 8. `STRING_SESSION2` : Pyrogram string session for your assistant 2 .
-Take it values in [LG String Bot](https://t.me/lg_stringsessionbot)
+Take it values in [String Bot](https://t.me/strsessionbot)
 9. `STRING_SESSION3` : Pyrogram string session for your assistant 3 .
-Take it values in [LG String Bot](https://t.me/lg_stringsessionbot)
+Take it values in [String Bot](https://t.me/strsessionbot)
 10. `STRING_SESSION4` : Pyrogram string session for your assistant 4 .
-Take it values in [LG String Bot](https://t.me/lg_stringsessionbot)
+Take it values in [String Bot](https://t.me/strsessionbot)
 11. `STRING_SESSION5` : Pyrogram string session for your assistant 5 .
-Take it values in [LG String Bot](https://t.me/lg_stringsessionbot)
+Take it values in [String Bot](https://t.me/strsessionbot)
-12. `OWNER_ID`: Owner ID of Bot
 13. `SUPPORT_GROUP` : https://t.me/Ourschennai
 14. `SUPPORT_CHANNEL` : https://t.me/Ourschennai
 15. `UPSTREAM_REPO` : https://github.com/GOD-OF-LOVE/OneloveMusic .